AUDIE CORNISH, HOST:

-STATE SENATOR SCOTT DIBBLE: It's going to touch off 18 months of a very angry and divisive and negative campaign, but we're going to overcome all that anger and all that divisiveness and all of that misinformation that they're going to try to tell about us and our families.
+STATE SEN. SCOTT DIBBLE: It's going to touch off 18 months of a very angry and divisive and negative campaign, but we're going to overcome all that anger and all that divisiveness and all of that misinformation that they're going to try to tell about us and our families.

 ASLANIAN: The marriage amendment became the most expensive ballot campaign in state history - $18 million.
 Gay marriage supporters enjoyed a two-to-one financial advantage over their opponents, primarily Catholic and evangelical Christian groups.

 Minnesotans United for All Families built a statewide campaign that encouraged Minnesotans to talk with neighbors, friends and family members about why marriage matters.
-Then on election night, shortly before 2 a.m., campaign manager Richard Carlbom delivered the news to a packed ballroom in Saint Paul.
+Then on election night, shortly before 2 a.m., campaign manager Richard Carlbom delivered the news to a packed ballroom in St. Paul.

 RICHARD CARLBOM: Minnesota has become the first state in the nation.